Macchina-CLI/macchina/README.md

 # Performance <a name="perf"></a>

-_Macchina_ is lightning fast, see for yourself!
+_Macchina_ is lightning fast, see for yourself:

 - Execution time is measured using [hyperfine](https://github.com/sharkdp/hyperfine)